giannpan/Christmas-card/README.md

   - The bulbs
   - The Snowflakes
-  - And finally the position change for each snowflake -After that, we just apply the functions with their position settings.
+  - And finally the position change for each snowflake

+- After that, we just apply the functions with their position settings.

 ## Software: